objectionary/lints/src/main/resources/org/eolang/motives/aliases/unused-alias.md

 # Unused alias

-All defined object's aliases must be in use.
+All defined object aliases must be used.

 Incorrect: